 - a.
 Compute the average market value for the most recent period ending December 31 using the previous twenty (20) quarters.
 Calculate 5% of this average market value.
 This is equivalent of using a moving average as each year the first four quarters drop off and the most recent four quarters are added. - Calculate an adjusted spending rate using the prior year's percentage increased by the Higher Education Price Index (HEPI).

 After considering the formulaic approach and other relevant inputs, an annual spending rate is established.
-The spending rates for 2016 and 2015 were 4.5%.
-The approved spending rate for 2017 is 4.5%.
+The spending rates for both 2017 and 2016 were 4.5%.
+The approved spending rate for 2018 is 4.4%.